Inland Empire (film): Distribution and box office

 The film was screened at several film festivals around the world, most notably the Venice Film Festival, the New York Film Festival, the Thessaloniki Film Festival, the Camerimage Film Festival, the Fajr International Film Festival, the San Francisco IndieFest, the International Film Festival Rotterdam and the Mexico City International Contemporary Film Festival.

-In October 2006, Lynch bought U.S. distribution rights to the film from StudioCanal, which he will retain in any later deals made.
+In October 2006, Lynch bought US distribution rights to the film from StudioCanal, which he would retain in any later deals made.
 The following month, he announced his intent to self-distribute the film theatrically via his company Absurda and 518 Media, stating: "A conventional distributor is a heartache, and I'm finished with that.
 With self-distribution, I'm able to shape the outcome of the film so much more."
 Lynch embarked on a 10-city promotional tour in January 2007 with a cow, explaining "I ate a lot of cheese during the film, and it made me happy.
 I'm looking forward to meeting theater owners and getting out among the people with the cow."
 Lynch signed a service deal with Rhino Entertainment, which distributed the film on home video with Ryko Distribution on 14 August 2007.

 518 Media released Inland Empire to two theaters in the United States on 6 December 2006, grossing a total of $27,508 over its opening weekend.
 It later expanded to its widest release of fifteen nationwide theaters, ultimately grossing $861,355 at the American box office.
 In other countries outside the United States, Inland Empire grossed $3,176,222, bringing the film's worldwide total gross to $4,037,577.
 It was released on 20 August 2007 in the United Kingdom, by Optimum Releasing, 4 October 2007 in the Benelux, by A-Film, and 6 August 2008 in Australia, by Madman Entertainment.